moondance-labs/tanssi-docs/builders/tutorials/oracles/phala.md

 ### Interacting with Price Feeds on the Demo EVM Appchain {: #interacting-with-price-feeds-on-the-demo-evm-appchain }

-Let's now demonstrate interacting with the price feed contracts on the demo EVM Appchain.
+Next, this tutorial will showcase interacting with the price feed contracts on the demo EVM Appchain.
 These contracts are already deployed on the demo EVM Appchain, so you can interact with them by accessing the aggregator contract corresponding to your desired asset.

 For a refresher on setting up Remix to interface with your Appchain, see the [Deploy Smart Contracts with Remix](/builders/interact/ethereum-api/dev-env/remix/){target=\_blank} guide.
 Secondly, make sure you have [connected MetaMask](/builders/interact/ethereum-api/wallets/metamask/){target=\_blank} to the demo EVM Appchain.